2025 Range Rover Sport vs. Porsche Cayenne vs Mercedes-Benz GLS vs Audi Q8

 Last up we have the Audi Q8.
 It would appear that it has a price advantage over the Range Rover Sport, but we’ll see that this doesn’t make it a better value.
 The Q8, like every other vehicle in this comparison, has a 3.0-liter six-cylinder engine.
 It doesn’t put out quite as much horsepower as the Range Rover Sport, and neither does it hit as high a top speed.
 Fuel economy is certainly better in the Range Rover Sport as well.

 The Range Rover Sport has a tighter turning circle than the Q8, but where the Q8 is really lacking is offroad ability.
 Every Land Rover SUV shines in this area, but those with standard air suspension like the Range Rover Sport are even better equipped to handle these conditions.
-The Q8's 5.8-inch ground clearance means it will only handle the lightest of offroad duties, and even if you opt to pay for the air suspension on Q8, it's very much optimized only for comfort, not offroading.
+The Q8’s 5.8-inch ground clearance means it will only handle the lightest of offroad duties, and even if you opt to pay for the air suspension on the Q8, it’s very much optimized only for comfort, not offroading.

 Winner — Range Rover Sport